 You should assume that every additional payday loan you get will have worse terms than the previous loan.

-If you don’t pay back your payday loans, things can get ugly because of the high interest rate.
+If you don’t pay back your payday loans, things can get ugly fast because of the high interest rates.
 You end up with a mountain of debt.
 It’s called the payday loan trap for a reason.

 Before you know it, you have debt collectors blowing up every phone number you’ve ever had.
 Nonpayment fees.
 NSF fees.
 Your bank account is drained.
-Overdraft fees on your checking account.
-Every collection agency on your tails.
-All because you meant to borrow some money to pay back your next payday.
+You’re struggling with overdraft fees on your checking account.
+Every debt collection agency is on your tail.
+All because you meant to borrow some money you intended to pay back your next payday.

 So, if you already have a payday loan, you should consider every alternative before you take out another.